If you’re anything like me, these easy breakfast ideas will be lifesavers!

 As much as I love quesadillas, they’re not super filling when eating dinner.

-But for breakfast?
+But breakfast quesadillas?
 They’re perfect!

 Who knew you could make up a thick foam with nothing more than a whisk?

 Just remember to heat the milk first and use your favorite type of coffee.
 Easy peasy.

 Frittata can be served hot or cold and is a beautiful combination of potatoes, egg, and cheese.